echoboomer/terraform-buildkite-plugin/README.md

 ## Prerequisites

-The plugin assumes a few thing:
+#### Organization

-- Your Terraform code is in the root of your repository in the folder `terraform/`.
+Your Terraform code is in the root of your repository in the folder `terraform/`.
 At this time, another location is not supported.

+#### Initialization

-- It's up to you to define what flags are used for `terraform init` by taking advantage of `init_config`.
+It's up to you to define what flags are used for `terraform init` by taking advantage of `init_config`.
 This is going to vary depending on your provider(s) and/or backend(s).

+#### Workspaces

-- If using a Terraform workspace, the workspace is selected before running `plan` and will also be used before running `apply`.
+If using a Terraform workspace, the workspace is selected before running `plan` and will also be used before running `apply`.

-- If using a Terraform workspace, the plugin will also look for a `.tfvars` file in the form `WORKSPACE_NAME-terraform.tfvars`.
+If using a Terraform workspace, the plugin will also look for a `.tfvars` file in the form `WORKSPACE_NAME-terraform.tfvars`.

-- If not using a Terraform workspace, the `default` workspace is used.
+If not using a Terraform workspace, the `default` workspace is used.

+#### Artifacts

-- At the end of the Terraform plan, the plugin automatically generates `tfplan` as-is and `tfplan.json` for a JSON formatted version of the output.
+At the end of the Terraform plan, the plugin automatically generates `tfplan` as-is and `tfplan.json` for a JSON formatted version of the output.
 This is useful if you'd like to use a plugin like [artifacts](https://github.com/buildkite-plugins/artifacts-buildkite-plugin) to move your Terraform plan between steps, which is even more useful if you've opted to make two separate steps with a dedicated `apply` step with `plan` disabled.
 These files are both available in the `terraform/` directory in the agent for reference.
 You can also run the JSON output through something like OPA.

+#### Agent Requirements

-- Your Buildkite agents will need Docker.
+Your Buildkite agents will need Docker.

 ## Example